gerrili1996/gerrili1996.github.io/_pages/teaching.md

 - [COMM 616 Optimization Theory and Applications](https://gerrili1996.github.io/comm616)

-	A topic course on "**Modern Optimization with Applications in Machine Learning and Operation Research** "
+	A topic course on **Modern Optimization with Applications in Machine Learning and Operation Research**